Devrajgowda/great-big-example-application/README.md

 attributes because the api is ignorant of the user interface.
 When the response comes back you can find the original object by its previously established ID and handle it accordingly.
 If successful, you'd likely do nothing that the user sees.
 However, if you hadn't given it an ID, it would be discarded and recreated from the object in the response.
 This response object would not have all the transient attributes of the object in the request.
 So, for example, if its location on the screen were a transient attribute, then the user would see it jump to a default location since the former location would be lost.
+[Here](https://youtu.be/LEgpsROSfWM?t=1778) is another argument for using UUIDs: It allows you to create hashcodes of entities that don't change after the entity is saved and given an ID by the database.
+You create hashcodes of entities in order to have an equals() method.

 ## 4) Why is it necessary to copy objects before posting to the server?